How Shia Labeouf’s Wife Mia Goth “Saved His Life” During His Darkest Times: The “Transformers” Star’s Tragic Past

 Goth (“Pearl”, “X”) has been in an on-and-off relationship with LaBeouf since they first met on the set of their film Nymphomaniac in 2012.
 The two costars live-streamed their Las Vegas wedding in 2016, and their marriage shortly ended after Goth filed for divorce in 2018.
 Although the proceedings of the divorce remained private, the two have recently put aside their differences for good (LaBeouf refers to Goth as his “wife” throughout the interview).

-During his time in rehab, LaBeouf reflects on the fact that Goth was the only person in his life to visit him.
+During his rehabilitation process, LaBeouf reflects on the fact that Goth was the only person in his life to visit him.
 “She was present for me at a time when I didn’t deserve to have nobody in my life, especially her.”
 Since then, LaBeouf and Goth have fully embraced their love together, and earlier this year they welcomed their baby daughter Isabel to the world.

 The Couple Had Their Baby In March 2022 After Getting Back Together Last Year